mf1d3l/Splunk4DFIR/README.md

 sudo docker run -it --name sigma-cli --rm -v ./Splunk4DFIR/default:/mnt/output -v ./sigma/rules/:/mnt/rules -v ./sigma/pipelines:/mnt/pipelines sigma-cli:latest pipenv run sigma convert -t splunk -p /mnt/pipelines/evtx2splunk.yml /mnt/rules/sigma/rules/windows/ -s  -o /mnt/output/savedsearches.conf
 ```

-When dealing with evtx files, the evtx to json import + sigma rule to splunk scheduled alert conversion approach has the benefit of providing you with the full events.
+When dealing with evtx files, the evtx to json import + sigma rule to splunk scheduled alert conversion approach has the benefit of providing you with the all the events.
 However it doesnt scale very well.
 It is better suited for investigating just a handful of endpoint logs.

 If you need to triage evtx accross a very large fleet of endpoint I rather recommend to start processing with [hayabusa](https://github.com/Yamato-Security/hayabusa) and import the hayabusa outputs into splunk.
 The Splunk4DFIR app has a dashboard to visualise hayabusa outputs.

 ## Pcap to Zeek